NY, US · AI law tracker

 Sample vendor questions

-6. What are the data retention and deletion policies for biometric information?
+3. What is the process for data retention and deletion for biometric information collected by your devices?

 Intelligence briefs (1)